NewFrontDoor/v100it-lambdas/readme.md

 To submit the forms the website needs somewhere to submit them to.
 AWS lambdas allow the website to have functionality normally needing a backend server.

+## Aim

+Have a collection of functions for receiving website events Easily deployed and maintained

 ## Tools

 - [`aws-sdk`](https://github.com/aws/aws-sdk-js)